 - Make an Appointment.
 Email Dr. Coats at email@example.com and let her know of a couple of upcoming days and times you are available.
 She will email you and schedule an appointment.

 - Complete the Initial Paperwork.
 Once you have an appointment, Dr. Coats will email you the initial paperwork.
 Follow the simple instructions, sign the form digitally and click “Finish” which returns the completed form to Dr. Coats.
 No scanning or special equipment is necessary.

 - Be ready.
 A few minutes prior to your appointment click on https://doxy.me/drcoats and check in (this takes you to the virtual waiting room).
 Make sure your camera and microphone are on.
 Dr. Coats will click on your name when she is ready.

 What if I’m a little uncomfortable doing sessions by video?

 If you are new to video sessions it can feel a little awkward at first.
 Dr. Coats has been using video therapy as needed for over a year so she can help you with any questions or concerns you have.

 Can I do other things during the session?

-To get the most of your sessions, avoid other activities like exercising, driving, or interacting with others.
+To get the most of your sessions, please be in a quiet private place.
+Please avoid other activities like walking, exercising, driving, or interacting with others.
 And, as with in-person sessions, please do not use drugs or alcohol before or during the session.

 Can I just use audio through my phone rather than video?